Code-Institute-Submissions/CI-MS2-Safari-Africa/README.md

 > ##### Customer Goals:
 >
 > - Designed site with Mobile-first approach.
+> - Display interactive maps for each country and each reserve within each country
 > - Email Contact form provided with option to sign up for mailing list.
 > - Easy reference to Social Media from anywhere on the site.
 > - Relevant Social Media icons in the footer and links in reserve pages.